sebCzabak/HorrorJsAdventure/README.md

 3. **Repeat**: After making a choice, a new scenario will be presented.
 Repeat the process until you finish the game.

 ## Game Progress
+Browser version is in progess.
+You can play in console right now.
 //TODO
 Your progress is saved in the browser's local storage.
 Refreshing the page will not reset your game.